yash-td/Data-Science-Challenge-HM-Submission/README.md

 Windows: python main.py

-4) After about 20mins of running a csv file named 'results.csv' will be generated with the text classification accuracy scores for 5 different models.
+4) After about 25-30 mins of running, a csv file named 'results.csv' will be generated with the text classification accuracy scores for 5 different models.

 5) After about 20mins of running a csv file named 'results.csv' will be generated with the text classification accuracy scores for 6 different models.